 For more information, or to schedule an appointment, please contact Dot Shad (DotShad@aol.com).

 The clear teaching of the New Testament is that God gives spiritual gifts to the church for the common good and to empower her for ministry and mission.
 Prophecy is one such spiritual gift and the Bible is replete with examples of prophetic ministry.
 The Apostle Paul wrote to the church in Corinth – and by extension to all Christians – that they should, “earnestly desire the spiritual gifts, especially that you may prophesy” (1 Corinthians 14.1).
 As a church we seek to be obedient to Scripture.
 The goal of our Prophetic Ministry team is not to predict the future.
 Nor do we seek new revelation from God as He has spoken finally and perfectly in Jesus Christ.
 Instead, we gather around God’s Word and seek the guidance of the Holy Spirit in the application of God’s Word to the needs and circumstances of folk’s lives.

-Our Prophetic Ministry team meets weekly seeking the Lord’s direction on needs/issues within the congregation that are then shared at our Sunday morning services.
+Our Prophetic Ministry team meets weekly seeking the Lord’s direction on needs/issues within the congregation that are then shared on our website.
 Additionally, individuals have the opportunity to make an appointment with our Prophetic Ministry team for a time of personal prayer.
 Read this week’s prophetic words.